ClickCease

 • Marital Status: After an annulment, it’s as if you were never married; no “ex-spouse” status exists.

-• Legal Grounds: Annulments have specific grounds that must be met, unlike divorces, which can be granted on a no-fault basis.
+• Legal Grounds: Las Vegas annulments require specific grounds that must be met, unlike divorces, which a court can grant on a no-fault basis.

-• Effect on Property and Debts: Property division and spousal support may not be handled like in divorce.
+• Effect on Property and Debts: Property division and spousal support do not get handled the same way as in divorce.

 • Myth: You can annul any short marriage.